OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/vouching.md

 ---
-id: zeptoken
+id: vouching
-title: The ZEPToken
-sidebar_label: The ZEPToken
+title: Vouching for EVM packages
 ---

 ZeppelinOS' native ZEP token is not required to use ZeppelinOS, but is used to incentivize the creation and maintenance of a healthy ecosystem of EVM packages.
 It does so via a series of opt-in mechanisms that are detailed in the following sections of this article.